-A man has been charged with drink driving after Land Rover found crashed in a Royal North Devon bunker… click here for more
+A man has been charged with drink driving after Car crashes into Royal North Devon bunker.

 In terms of the golf course it is one that can hold its own when compared to some of the best in the country.
 It is regularly ranked in the main 'top 100' lists and has some holes that wouldn't look out of place on many of the Open Championship venues.
 The layout traverses common land so walkers, sheep and other animals are commonplace on the course where golf and mother nature very much live as one.
 It is raw links golf in its purest form.

 The opening hole, a par five of moderate length, is often reachable in two but the lateral water hazard that runs down the right of the hole before cutting across the front of the green has to be given the utmost respect.

 The second and third are strong holes, which get better with each playing of them, before a thrilling drive over the 'Cape' bunker at the fourth, a delightful short par four with a rolling fairway.